 When we think of the once-mythical American Express black card, we tend to conjure images of the most fabulously wealthy people in the world plunking one down on the counter to pay for items that cost more than most Americans earn in a year – or possibly even in a decade.
-The American Express "black" is actually the American Express Centurion Black card and that image is not a terribly far cry from reality.
+The American Express "black" card is actually called the American Express Centurion card (not to be confused with the more recent Visa Black Card) and that image is not a terribly far cry from reality.

 The Centurion card is "once-mythical" because prior to 1999 it really was just a myth.
 Doug Smith, director of American Express Europe, told Snopes.com that "there had been rumors going around that we had this ultra-exclusive black card for elite customers.
 It wasn't true, but we decided to capitalize on the idea anyway."
 And thus the Centurion card was born.

 How to get one

 You will not find an application for this card online, although the terms and conditions may be viewed here.
 Rather, American Express will extend an invitation to customers who meet certain criteria.
 American Express will not confirm the requirements, but it is generally believed that successful applicants already have and use other American Express cards, and have been active cardholders for at least one year.
 Also, the applicant must have significant assets and charge at least $250,000 per year.

 While the American Express Centurion card is rumored to have lofty annual spend requirements, the American Express Green Card charge card with a low annual fee is a solid first step to begin your journey to a Centurion card invitation.